jpreecedev/developerhandbook/src/pages/how-to-pass-microsoft-exam-070-480-html-5-css-3-and-javascript-in-30-days/index.md

 ---
 layout: post
 title: How to pass Microsoft Exam 70-480 (HTML 5, CSS3 and JavaScript) in 30 days
+description: The purpose of this post is to link to all the resources that I used when revising for the exam myself.
+So why 30 days?
+Well its important to set yourself a target.
 date: 2013-09-20
 categories: ['Career']
 tags: ['Career', 'exam', 'microsoft']